dotlang/language/Enhancements.md

 N - Remove void keyword.
 No, explicit is better than implicit. `int f1() { ...}; f2() { ... }` they are same thing but seem different because of removal of void.

-? - remove semicolon from end of lines.
+N - remove semicolon from end of lines.
+Go and Python don't have this.
+But things like `x = y [

 N - Remove sub-package concept.
 We only have a set of packages.
 This is what golang does / But hierarchy is the key to handle the complexity.
 Also we don't have such a concept, it's just a feature.

 \* - How should we specify version number of a package?
 How should we address the version of a dependency?
 Later for package/build manager compoennt this will be decided.

+\* - How can we define assertion and other directives in interface methods?

 Y - No annotations?
 Configuration should not be part of the code, and most of the time they can be replaced with good design patterns like decorator or ....